stfc/FortCL/README.md

 source code filename containing the OpenCL kernels to execute.

-- `FORTCL_PLATFORM`: Integer that selects in which OpenCL platform the kernels are going to be executed (the list of OpenCL platforms can be queried with the `clinfo` command).
-If this variable is not set, the kernels will be launched on platform 1.
+- `FORTCL_PLATFORM`: Integer that selects in which OpenCL platform the kernels are going to be executed.
+The list of OpenCL platforms is a 1-based indexing list that can be queried with the `clinfo` command.
+If this variable is not set, the kernels will be launched on platform 1 (first available).

 - `FORTCL_VERBOSE`: Boolean value to request more verbose information of the OpenCL runtime execution.
 It is considered true if this environment